NCronJob-Dev/NCronJob/README.md

 - [x] Parameterized jobs - instant as well as cron jobs!
 - [x] Integrated in ASP.NET - Access your DI container like you would in any other service
 - [x] Get notified when a job is done (either successfully or with an error).
-- [x] Define job dependenices - trigger another job if one was successful or faulted!
+- [x] Define job dependencies - trigger another job if one was successful or faulted!
 - [x] Retries - If a job fails, it will be retried.
 - [x] The job scheduler supports TimeZones.
 Defaults to UTC time.
+- [x] Run jobs automatically when a job either succeeded or failed allowing to model a job pipeline.

 ## Not features